Antonio da Sangallo the Younger: Engineering feats

-Sometime later, Sangallo was hired to build the foundation for the church of San Giovanni dei Fiorentini on the bank of the Tiber.
+Sangallo was eventually hired to build the foundation for the church of San Giovanni dei Fiorentini on the bank of the Tiber.
 Jacopo Sansovino's design called for the church to extend into the river, a difficult task given the unstable bank.
 Sangallo successfully completed the foundation, although at such great expense that there was no longer enough money to build the church.
-Thus the model that Sangallo designed for the church was not built, and construction to the designs of Giacomo della Porta was not begun until 1583.
+Although the model that Sangallo designed for the church was never built, the construction of Giacomo della Porta's designs began later, in 1583.

 Another project was the Basilica della Santa Casa in Loreto.
-The church had not been built particularly well, with cracking vaults and an unstable foundation.
+The church had not originally been built well, with cracking vaults and an unstable foundation.
 Sangallo redesigned the church and shored up the foundations; Vasari claims the church to be ″the best that Antonio ever executed″ despite the challenges innate in rebuilding a church as opposed to building a new one from the ground up.
 Sangallo was also hired to do similar work on the Vatican loggias, which had shown signs of weakness due to poor construction; his reinforcements stand today.

 Sangallo was also a noted military architect, working on the fortifications of numerous cities such as Parma, Piacenza, Ancona and Orvieto.
 In Orvieto, he was also tasked by Pope Clement VII with building a well, called Saint Patrick's Well, noted as a marvel of engineering.
-Its double-helix ramps around a central open shaft allowed oxen carrying water to go down via one of the ramps and up via the other without having to turn around; despite its 175-foot depth, the ramps are well lit through windows cut into the centre section.
-Possibly an inspiration for the design was the Well of Joseph in the Cairo Citadel, also featuring a double spiral staircase.
+Its double-helix ramps around a central open shaft allowed oxen carrying water to go down via one of the ramps and up via the other without having to turn around.
+Despite its 175-foot depth, the ramps are well lit through windows cut into the centre section.
+Possibly an inspiration for the design, the Well of Joseph in the Cairo Citadel also featured a double spiral staircase.

-His last project was the draining of the Rieti Valley, which had been commissioned to him by Pope Paul III; in the insalubrious marshy environment, Sangallo contracted malaria and died before finishing his work.
+Mechanical drawings

+Besides architecture and structural engineering, Antonio da Sangallo the Younger was also interested in mechanical engineering.
+He was interested in studying pulleys and drew many plans of different types of mechanisms using a straight edge and compasses between the years of 1527 and 1532.
+Some of these drawings of mechanisms include part of a silk-spinning wheel, a fulling mill for the cloth industry, and a large circular mill with four pairs of cogwheel lanterns.
+Antonio also sketched new mechanisms that he imagined such as a gristmill powered by horses moving a tread wheel and another drawing shows a tread wheel mechanism that drives four mills simultaneously with a single shaft and two men.